“I can’t read this!”

 Visual Perception

-Visual perception is a child’s ability to understand what he sees, including the ability to tell the difference between different shapes, lines and patterns (visual discrimination), the ability to see a shape or an object against a busy background (figure-ground), the ability to know when the form of a shape or object is complete (visual closure), and the ability to remember forms and shapes (visual memory).
-A child’s ability to learn what letters look like is directly affected by visual perception.
-Deficits in this skill can result in letters that are not formed correctly, reversals, and problems with spacing letters while writing.
+Visual perception encompasses a child’s ability to understand what they see, including differentiating between shapes, lines, and patterns (visual discrimination).
+It also involves perceiving a shape or object against a busy background (figure-ground), recognizing the completeness of a shape or object (visual closure), and remembering forms and shapes (visual memory).
+Visual perception significantly affects a child’s ability to recognize and reproduce letters accurately.
+Difficulties in this area can lead to letter formation issues, reversals, and problems with letter spacing while writing.

 Motor Planning

-Motor planning (also called praxis) is a child’s ability to consciously send signals from his brain to his body to complete an action.
-The more complex the action, the more motor planning is required.
-Since writing is a complex action, it requires fairly advanced motor planning abilities.
-Placing the fingers to hold the pencil, placing the tip of the pencil in the correct spot on the paper, remembering the motor movements necessary to form letters, and remembering how to write from task to task are all affected by motor planning.
-Poor motor planning skills can result in poorly formed letters, writing that is off the writing line or running over into the margins, writing that is too large or too small, and inefficient pencil grasps.
+Motor planning, or praxis, is the conscious ability to send signals from the brain to the body to perform an action.
+Writing is a complex action that requires advanced motor planning abilities.
+Tasks such as finger placement for holding the pencil, positioning the pencil correctly on the paper, recalling motor movements for letter formation, and transitioning between writing tasks all rely on motor planning.
+Poor motor planning skills can result in poorly formed letters, writing off the line or into margins, overly large or small handwriting, and inefficient pencil grasps.